stephanetadjou/stephanetadjou/README.md

 - 👋 Hi, I’m @stephanetadjou
-- 👀 I’m interested in data and cloud computing
+- 👀 I’m interested in dev and cloud computing
 - 🌱 I’m currently learning aws
 - 💞️ I’m looking to collaborate on you
 - 📫 How to reach me : fotsingtadjou@gmail.com